‘Fate Of The Furious’ After-Credits Scene: Is There A Glimpse Of The Next Installment Hidden At The End?

 For those not up to date on the trend, the after-credits scene is one that plays after all the credits have finished rolling.
 These are normally about a minute or less, something of a reward for viewers willing to hunker down and wait through five to seven minutes of credits.

-As ComicBook.com noted, the some of these after-credits scenes in the Fast & Furious series were pivotal in pushing the series forward.
+As ComicBook noted, the some of these after-credits scenes in the Fast & Furious series were pivotal in pushing the series forward.

 “If you recall, it was revealed that Letty was still alive in the scene that followed Fast Five.
 After Fast & Furious 6, fans got introduced to Deckard Shaw, and learned he was the man behind Han’s death.
 Furious 7 didn’t include one of these scenes, but that was largely due to the Paul Walker tribute that ended the film.”